Popwrapped: Meathead Movers Will Move Abuse Victims For Free

 Meathead now specializes in abusive moves.
 It’s important to note that they don’t discriminate against men who are victims of domestic abuse; their services are available for anyone who is suffering.

-Their business keeps expanding, and they continue to hire student athletes to support their local communities.
-They also have a sister company — staffed by female student athletes — called Princess Packing, which can help all Meathead customers to pack, regardless of whether they are paying customers or not.
-Princess Packing has a fund called The Cinderella Fund:
+Their business keeps expanding, and they continue to hire student-athletes to support their local communities.
+They also have a sister company — staffed by female student athletes — called Meathead Packing, which can help all Meathead customers to pack, regardless of whether they are paying customers or not.
+Meathead Packing has a fund called The Cinderella Fund: